 These’ll be useful for looking at older dogs if they feel like they are suffering from joint pain.
 He may palpate their belly, performing tests for any fluid buildup that could cause his pet discomfort.

 The health issue that your dog is experiencing will determine how to prevent your dog from groaning.
 Once your vet has determined the cause of your dog’s illness, he will suggest treatment choices to help him recover.

 Their symptoms should start to fade after the treatment choices are in place.
 You need to give them any medication he requires at home routinely.
 They should be moaning, much less if they’re getting better.

-Prevention can be difficult if your dog groans due to a behavioural problem.
+Prevention can be difficult if your dog groans due to a behavioral problem.
 This is because of his noisy breed.
 Being a dog owner, you might be happy that a medical condition doesn’t cause your dog’s moan.

 Also, you can handle the sound; if you wish to stop their groaning, you can do various things to prevent it.
 Distancing your dog whenever he starts to moan may help.

 After eating, grunting can suggest gastrointestinal issues such as potentially fatal stomach bloat.
 In this case, you must ensure you’re giving the best dog food.